carpedavid/heroictales/content/_index.md

 description: "Heroic Tales is a genre-neutral, rules-light role playing game of heroic problem solving"
 ---

-Heroic Tales is a genre-neutral role playing game of heroic problem solving.
-It utilizes a rules-lite, narrative, team-based, scene-level, dice pool challenge resolution system.
+Heroic Tales is a genre-neutral, rules-light role playing game of heroic problem solving designed for kids, beginners, and regular players who want less crunch and more narrative.